-The COVID-19 environment has forced the Overflow Wine and Music Festival to pivot and take our festival virtual.
-Our inaugural event will be streamed online from various locations in Southern Maryland.
-We still have talented musicians lined up, including our headliner Marcus Johnson, but our emphasis will be placed on supporting local small businesses.
+Our inaugural event will have musicians lined up but our emphasis will be placed on supporting local small businesses.
 Our festival will highlight some of Southern Maryland’s finest wineries, distilleries, and eateries.
-A brief summary of events can be found below.

 For more than a century, the National Association for the Advancement of Colored People has worked to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination.
 Inspired by the force and commitment of The Call of 1909, which denounced the growing oppression of people of color and mobilized thousands to work to bring this discrimination to an end, the NAACP seeks to establish a strategic direction as it embarks on developing The New Call for the 21st Century.